How Do Flexible Fuel Cars Work Using Ethanol?

 Fuel line: A metal tube or flexible hose (or a combination of these) allows for transferring fuel from the tank to the engine's fuel injection system.

-Fuel tank (ethanol/gasoline blend): Stores fuel on board the vehicle until it's needed by the engine.
+Fuel tank (ethanol/gasoline blend): Stores fuel on board the vehicle to power the engine.

 Transmission: The transmission transfers mechanical power from the engine and/or electric traction motor to drive the wheels.